jscs-dev/node-jscs/README.md

 ## Configuration

 `jscs` looks for configuration in the project root.

-If there is a package.json then it will use the `jscsConfig` field of it if present.
-If there is no package.json, or the `jscsConfig` field is not found, `jscs` will look for a .jscsrc file, and finally a [.jscs.json](.jscs.json) file for configuration.
+If there is a `package.json` then it will use the `jscsConfig` field of it if present, if there is no `package.json`, or the `jscsConfig` field is not found, `jscs` will look for a `.jscsrc` file, and finally a `.jscs.json` file for configuration.

 ### requireCurlyBraces